dendibakh/perf-book/chapters/11-Machine-Code-Layout-Optimizations/11-1 Machine Code Layout.md

----
-typora-root-url: ..\..\img
----

-[TODO]: Describe how to measure code footprint

 # Machine Code Layout Optimizations {#sec:secFEOpt}

 The CPU Front-End (FE) is responsible for fetching and decoding instructions and delivering them to the out-of-order Back-End.
 As the newer processors get more execution "horsepower", CPU FE needs to be as powerful to keep the machine balanced.
 If the FE cannot keep up with supplying instructions, the BE will be underutilized, and the overall performance will suffer.
 That's why the FE is designed to always run well ahead of the actual execution to smooth out any hiccups that may occur and always have instructions ready to be executed.
 For example, Intel Skylake, released in 2016, can fetch up to 16 instructions per cycle.